justinegeffen/showcase/demo/docs/004_launching_pipelines.md

     ![Output parameters](assets/sp-cloud-launch-parameters-outdir.gif)
     ///

 Users can easily modify and specify other parameters to customize the pipeline execution through the parameters form.
-For example, in the **Read trimming options** section of the parameters page, change the `trimmer` to select `fastp` in the dropdown menu, instead of `trimgalore`, and select **Launch** button.
+For example, in the **Read trimming options** section of the parameters page, change the `trimmer` to select `fastp` in the dropdown menu, instead of `trimgalore`, and select **Launch**.

 ![Read trimming options](./assets/trimmer-settings.png)